Harvey-OS/web/docs/community.md

 Below there are some links useful to participate in our community and become a Harvey enthusiast that could be interesting for you.
 For writing in mailing list, you need to request an invitation.
-Once you're in it, you can request an invitation to Slack channels.
+Now you can request your own invitation to Slack channels, come and meet us!.

 ## Mailing lists